 Q What is the difference between the MS Traditional Option and MS Professional Option?

-(MSPO) program is a full-time, 15-month, accelerated professional master’s program offered on a cohort model.
+The MS AAE Professional Option (MSPO) program is a full-time, 15-month, accelerated professional master’s program offered on a cohort model.
 The program focuses on helping students to develop skills in economic reasoning, data management, empirical analysis, and technical communication.
 Students are prepared to enter the professional workforce in both the US and abroad in data-intensive and quantitatively focused jobs in economic consulting, businesses, agribusinesses, non-profit organizations focused on development, and governmental sectors.
+Skills learned can be applied across the specific areas.
 Students take a prescribed set of courses in a cohort setting.
 Full-time students attend Fall, Spring, Summer and Fall terms.
 Applications are accepted in Summer and Fall only.
 Students enter this program with a variety of majors but have taken the prerequisite courses.
 There is also a tuition difference.
 The MSPO program’s tuition is $1500 per credit.

 Q How is your program ranked?